zyxcathy119/Northwest-ShuttleHub/README.md

 ## Target Users

-- **Members** of the badminton academy who want to manage their reservations and team up with others.
+- **Members** of the badminton academy who want to manage their reservations.
-- **Coaches/Admins** who need to oversee court bookings and assess player skill levels.
 - **Teammates/Players** who want to find available match slots with others.

 ---